 2. WHAT CONSTITUTES BEING, REMAINING, OR BECOMING “HONORS-ELIGIBLE”?

 Entering freshmen are considered Honors-eligible with an SAT score of at least 1100 (combined Math and Verbal) or a composite ACT score of 24.
 Other students who believe their academic, artistic or other achievements qualify them as Honors-eligible are encouraged to apply.

 Current or transfer students must have a gpa of 3.25 and apply for admission to FMU Honors before being allowed to enroll in Honors courses.

 Remaining in Honors depends upon completing a certain number of Honors hours while maintaining a minimum overall gpa (see below).
-Students whose grades fall below Honors-eligible thresholds will be granted a one-semester Honors probation to correct the problem and encouraged to meet with the Director during that probation.
+Students whose grades fall below Honors-eligible thresholds will be granted a one-semester Honors probation and encouraged to meet with the Director during that probation.

-To maintain eligibility, FMU Honors students must complete Honors hours as follows:
+To maintain eligibility, FMU Honors students should complete Honors hours as follows:

 of the first 12 hours, 3 should be Honors at 3.0 gpa